Counselling & Psychotherapy

 Most people come to therapy because something hurts.

-More able to recognize old patterns before those patterns take over.
+More ability to notice old patterns before those patterns take over.

-Many of the ways we think, feel, and relate to others developed for understandable reasons.
+Many of the ways we think, feel, and relate developed for understandable reasons.

-Patterns that once helped us cope can continue long after they've stopped serving us.
-They can quietly influence our relationships, our confidence, our emotions, and the way we respond to life's challenges.
+Patterns that once helped us cope can continue long after they stop helping.
+They can shape our relationships, confidence, emotions, and choices in ways we may not fully recognize.

 “What’s wrong with me?”